Explicit transport families with one encrypted data contract.

 Choose a path

-USB, WebRTC, or WSS relay is selected based on the environment.
+USB, WebRTC, or WSS relay is selected explicitly for the current release and environment.

 Keep the boundary visible